Linear Attribution Model: What Is It and How Does It Work?

 Some unscrupulous CTV advertisers also bundle and resell their ads numerous times, adding murkiness to a field that, in a perfect world, ought to be supremely clear and measurable.
 So make sure to only go with a CTV partner that offers transparency in how it measures its CTV data.

-As we’ve established, linear TV is the traditional way of TV advertising and viewing.
-CTV is obviously poised to outshine it, with billions of dollars being spent on content and 15 million years’ worth of content streamed in 2021 (a pandemic year, yes, but once viewers are hooked, they tend to stay hooked).
+As we’ve established, Linear TV is the traditional way of TV advertising and viewing.
+CTV, on the other hand, is a newer channel for reaching consumers over the living room screen.
+But just because it hasn’t been around as long doesn’t mean it won’t have an impact—billions of dollars are spent on CTV content and 15 million years’ worth of content was streamed in 2021 (a pandemic year, yes, but once viewers are hooked, they tend to stay hooked).

-And working with MNTN on your CTV campaigns means that if you don’t connect at first, you can keep honing your spot and its placement until you do.
+And working with MNTN on your CTV campaigns means that if you don’t connect at first, you can keep honing your ad creative and its placement until you do.
 With MNTN, success is measurable and, excitingly, within your grasp.

 Subscribe to the report Apple, Amazon, NBC and more use to get their CTV news.